When to go

 - Extra warm clothing in case of an emergency

 - Cell phone or satellite emergency communication device.

 - Leave what you find —it is the law.
 Natural and cultural resources such as rocks, fossils, artifacts, horns, antlers, wildflowers and nests are protected by law and must be left undisturbed for others to discover and enjoy.

 - Dispose of human waste at least 100 m from any water source.
 Bury solid human waste in a hole 15 cm deep.
 Pack out your toilet paper.

-- To prevent damage to vegetation stay on the trail and avoid shortcuts.
+- To prevent damage to vegetation, stay on designated trails at all times.

-- These trails are used by a variety of outdoor enthusiasts.
+- Trails are used by a variety of outdoor enthusiasts.
 Be sure to yield to others.

 - Make noise.
-Being quiet puts you at risk for sudden bear encounters.
+Being quiet puts you at risk for sudden wildlife encounters.
 Be alert through shrubby areas and when approaching blind corners.
-Travel in groups and always look ahead.
+Travel in tight groups and always be aware of your surroundings.

-- Report all bear sightings and encounters to Parks Canada staff at 403-762-1470, when it is safe to do so.
+- Report bear, cougar, wolf and coyote sightings and encounters to Parks Canada Dispatch when it is safe to do so: 403-762-1470.